 |20 June 2017||Deadline for the CMA to report to the Secretary of State|

 |16 March 2017||Secretary of State for the Department for Culture, Media and Sport’s European intervention notice|

 20 June 2017: The CMA has delivered its report on jurisdictional matters to the Secretary of State.
 For further information, please see the statement from the Secretary of State.

 The Competition and Markets Authority (CMA) will report on jurisdictional matters, that is whether arrangements are in progress or in contemplation which, if carried into effect, will result in the creation of a European relevant merger situation.
 Further information on the CMA’s role is described in Mergers: Guidance on the CMA’s jurisdiction and Procedure (CMA2).

-Media plurality and commitment to broadcasting standards: Ofcom’s role and instructions on submitting representations
+Media plurality and commitment to broadcasting standards: Ofcom’s role at phase 1

-Ofcom’s role is described in its Guidance note for public interest test on the proposed acquisition of Sky plc by Twenty-First Century Fox, Inc. of 16 March 2017.
-Instructions on how to submit representations on media plurality and commitment to broadcasting standards are provided in Ofcom’s Invitation to comment for public interest test on the proposed acquisition of Sky plc by Twenty-First Century Fox, Inc. of 16 March 2017.
+Ofcom’s role at phase 1 described in its Guidance note for public interest test on the proposed acquisition of Sky plc by Twenty-First Century Fox, Inc. of 16 March 2017.
 Further background information is available on Ofcom’s website.

 Further information and documents relating to the phase 1 investigation are available on the Department for Digital, Culture, Media and Sport webpages on the proposed merger between Twenty-First Century Fox, Inc. and Sky plc.